Table of Contents

 An object has to be projected onto the ocular fundus for us to see it.
-For this purpose, light is refracted at the air–ocular border of the globe and the image of the object is projected on the retina upside down and scaled down.
-The total refractive power of the eye is 58,8 dpt or diopters (distance-accommodating power of cornea, anterior chamber and lens).
+For this purpose, light is refracted at the air–ocular border of the globe, and the image of the object is projected on the retina upside down and scaled down.
+The total refractive power of the eye is 58.8 diopters (D) (distance-accommodating power of cornea, anterior chamber, and lens).

-A higher refraction can be achieved due to the curvature of the lens and thus the refractive power can be adjusted according to the distance from the object.
-The distance between near and far off objects, in other words the minimal and maximal distance still allowing a sharp image, is also referred to as the range of accommodation.
+A higher refraction can be achieved with greater curvature of the lens, and thus, the refractive power can be adjusted according to the distance from the object.
+The distance between near and far-off objects (i.e. between the minimum and maximum distances that allow for a sharp image) is also referred to as the range of accommodation.

 The difference between the respective diopter values forms the amplitude of accommodation.
-This value cannot exceed a maximum of 14 dpt.
-In addition, the pupil contributes to the intensifying of the projected object by blanking out annoying marginal rays.
+This value cannot exceed a maximum of 14 D. In addition, the pupil contributes to the intensification of the projected object by blanking out marginal rays.

 - External glia limitans

-- External granular layer –photoreceptors cell nuclei (first neuron)
+- External granular layer: cell nuclei of photoreceptors (first neuron)

 - Nerve fiber layer